olayodepossible/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 20-hiago -> Script to remove all specified letters from an input
 #### 21-reverse -> Script to reverse an input
 #### 22-user_and_homes ->  Script that displays all users and their home directories, sorted by users
+#### 100-empty_casks -> Script that finds all empty files and directories in the current directory and all sub-directories